Virtual agent

 - Making travel arrangements

-- Taking and transferring phone calls
+- Taking and transferring phone calls.

-Types of virtual agents
+Types of AI virtual agent

-Virtual agents work as customer service representatives, personal assistants, and more.Let’s take a look at some of the more common types of virtual agents:
+Virtual agents in AI circles can mean a number of different things.
+They can work as customer service representatives, personal assistants, and more.
+Letās take a look at some of the more common types of virtual agents:

 Virtual voice agents